realworldocaml/book/book/testing/README.md

 - **Easy to write and run**.
 Tests should require a minimum of boilerplate to create and to hook into your build pipeline.
-  Ideally, you should set things up so that tests are run automatically on every proposed change, before it's accepted.
+  Ideally, you should set things up so that tests are run automatically on every proposed change, preventing people from accidentally breaking the build.
 - **Easy to update**.
 Tests that are hard to adjust in the face of code changes can become their own form of technical debt.
 - **Fast**, so they don't slow down your development process.